WEDNESDAY, MARCH 14TH

 This session will explore best practices in urban design and development to ensure inclusive economic growth.
-In particular, it would focus on revitalization of existing distressed urban areas, while avoiding the negative impacts of typical gentrification.
-The session will explore key elements of inclusive economic growth (including best practices in community engagement, creating opportunities for the underserved, creating and maintaining wealth within the community, sustainable building and infrastructure design, affordable housing, among others) and discuss case studies that demonstrate both lessons learned and success stories.
-Metrics and approaches to monitor and evaluate investments in inclusive economic growth would also be discussed.
+In particular, it will focus on revitalization of existing distressed urban areas, while avoiding the negative impacts of typical gentrification.
+The session will explore key elements of inclusive economic growth including: best practices in community engagement; creating opportunities for the underserved; creating and maintaining wealth within the community; sustainable building and infrastructure design; and affordable housing.
+Case studies will be presented that demonstrate both lessons learned and success stories.
+Metrics and approaches to monitor and evaluate investments in inclusive economic growth will also be discussed.

 Tales from the Fire: Food Systems